Ehlers Danlos syndrome hypermobility type – Hypermobility Spectrum Disorder in children

-A 2019 study (1) lead by Andrea Bulbena-Cabre, MD, PhD, MSc a research fellow at the Icahn School of Medicine at Mount Sinai, New York evaluated children suffering with Joint hypermobility syndrome for anxiety disorders.
+A 2019 study (2) led by Andrea Bulbena-Cabre, MD, Ph.D., MSc a research fellow at the Icahn School of Medicine at Mount Sinai, New York evaluated children suffering from Joint hypermobility syndrome for anxiety disorders.
 Previously there had been no research on this subject.

 - The Joint hypermobility syndrome group tested significantly higher in the Children Manifested Anxiety Scale test, the Children Manifested Anxiety Scale Physiological anxiety test and the Child Behavior Checklist somatic complaints test.
 The Joint hypermobility syndrome group also scored higher in some behavioral measures.

-CONCLUSION: Children with Joint hypermobility syndrome have higher frequency of anxiety disorders and higher intensity of physiological anxiety, somatic complaints, and therefore, Joint hypermobility syndrome might be used as marker for this anxiety phenotype in youngsters.
+The study concluded that children with Joint hypermobility syndrome have a higher frequency of anxiety disorders and higher intensity of physiological anxiety, somatic complaints, and therefore, joint hypermobility syndrome might be used as a marker for this anxiety phenotype in youngsters.

 In other words, if a child HAS anxiety issues and behavioral issues, someone should ask about joint pain and check for “stretchy skin.”
-These problems may underlie a Joint hypermobility syndrome.
+These problems may underlie Joint Hypermobility Syndrome.

-While this is the first study to explore anxiety issues in children, a 2011 study in the International journal of psychiatry in medicine (2) from University Autonomous of Barcelona found that Joint Hypermobility Syndrome is a frequent condition among young people (university age students) evaluated and is associated with psychological distress and higher levels of somatosensory amplification (heightened sense of pain and pain awareness).
+While this is the first study to seek a connection of joint hypermobility and anxiety issues in children, a 2011 study in the International Journal of Psychiatry in Medicine (3) from the University Autonomous of Barcelona found that Joint Hypermobility Syndrome is a frequent condition among young people (university-age students) evaluated and is associated with psychological distress and higher levels of somatosensory amplification (heightened sense of pain and pain awareness).

 Can’t keep up with friends is depressing

-An August 2019 study in the Journal of child health care (3) reinforced the message among doctors that anxiety and depression are symptoms of Hypermobile Ehlers-Danlos syndrome.
+An August 2019 study in the Journal of Child Health Care (5) reinforced the message among doctors that anxiety and depression are symptoms of Hypermobile Ehlers-Danlos syndrome.